CMGS/maria/README.md

 Maria System
 =============

-A way to serve git repos through ssh protocol like Github.
+A way to serve git repos through ssh and http protocol like Github.

 ## Requirements